Singular limit for reactive diffusive transport through an array of thin channels in case of critical diffusivity: Two-scale convergence and the unfolding operator for thin channels

 To establish the strong two-scale convergence of $\uepsm$ we will show the strong convergence in $L^p$ of $\te \uepsm$.
 This requires to control the dependence on the time-variable.
 Since the time-derivative of $\ueps$ respectively $\uepsm$ only exists in a weak sense, in fact we have $\partial_t \uepsm \in L^2((0,T),(\Hepsom)')$, it is not obvious in which space $\partial_t \te \uepsm$ lies and how its norm can be estimated with respect to $\epsilon$.
 To overcome this problem we use a functional analytical argument.
 We consider the $L^2$-adjoint of $\te$, the so called averaging operator $\ue$, to obtain a representation of $\partial_t \te$ via the averaging operator.
 Therefore, we have to restrict the domain of definition for $\te$ and $\ue$.
 This idea was already used in \cite{GahnNeussRaduKnabner2018a} and here we put in a more general framework.
-First of all, let us give a general functional analytic result: \begin{lemma} Let $V,\, W $ reflexive, separable Banach-spaces, and $Y,\, X$ Hilbert-spaces, such that we have the Gelfand-triples \begin{linenomath*} \end{linenomath*} with continuous and dense embeddings.
-Here, we identify $Y$ and $X$ with their dual spaces $Y'$ and $X'$ via the Riesz-representation theorem.
-Let $A \in \mathcal{L}(Y,X)$ and we denote by $A^{\ast} \in \mathcal{L}(X,Y)$ the adjoint operator of $A$.
-If $A^{\ast}(W) \subset V$ with $\|A^{\ast}w\|_V \le C \|w\|_W$ for all $w \in W$, and $u \in L^2((0,T),Y)\cap H^1((0,T),V')$, then it holds $\partial_t Au \in L^2((0,T),W')$ with \begin{linenomath*} \end{linenomath*} Here we apply the operator $A$ pointwise to $u$ with respect to $t \in (0,T)$. \end{lemma} \begin{proof} This is just a consequence of the definition of the adjoint operator and the generalized time-derivative.
-In fact, we have for all $w\in W$ and $\psi \in \mathcal{D}(0,T)$ \begin{linenomath*} \end{linenomath*} \end{proof}
+First of all, let us give a general functional analytic result: \begin{lemma} Let $V,\, W $ be reflexive, separable Banach-spaces, and $Y,\, X$ Hilbert-spaces, such that we have the Gelfand-triples